fkS124/JohnsAdventure/README.md

 If you are a beta tester, welcome! ✌️

-The one and only Rule I demand for Developers:
+The one and only rule I demand for Developers:
 Follow the KISS principle (Keep It Simple Stupid)